 But well I’ll trade my “personalized results” any day of the week for 100% privacy and “no-tracking” thing which is exactly what the browser offers.

 Haystack has a tagline that reads – The Darknet search engine.
-I believe the Darknet does qualify as something illegal, or illicit in the least, so obviously yeah the Haystack deserves a seat at this illegal search engines table, don’t you agree?
+I believe the Darknet does qualify as something illegal, or illicit in the least, so obviously yeah the Haystack deserves a seat at this illegal search engine table, don’t you agree?

-And not just the tagline, it also has proved itself by indexing over 1.5billion pages!
+And not just the tagline, it also has proved itself by indexing over 1.5 billion pages!
 Now that’s a lot!
 Even though it includes historical onion links which may be dead at the moment, it still counts as an achievement.

 There seem to be no ads, none at all which is a good sign, and they do display illegal results directly from deep web marketplaces or individual sellers for drugs, guns and everything else so I guess I was right to include this one here, isn’t that so?

 Be fooled not by the simplicity that you witness in the above screenshot!
 Literally, almost every website and article on the web about unconventional search engines has mentioned “Not Evil”.

 Why?
 Well, when it has spent the better part of its existence indexing over 28056215 hidden links on the search engine, that’s something it deserves, don’t you agree?